argoel/webscrape/README.md

 0) install scrapy if required

-1) go to merDir
+1) go to amazon

-2) scrapy crawl yelp
+2) scrapy crawl amazonURL -o items.json

-3) check yelpURLs file, it should have all yelp urls
+3) json of all products inside shoesAsins is stored in items.json

-4) scrapy crawl yelpURL
+To scrape up product ids, do scrapy crawl amazon

-5) this will bring all merchant contact information inside yelpDir

-You can change parameters inside /merDir/spiders/yelp_spider.py or yelpURL_spider.py: add any appropriate search/location criteria
+It stores all product ids inside amazonURLs file in base amazon folder